 - When a new change form is first created, the change form's primary discussion field is automatically loaded with this text value, which the user can then edit.
 Providing your users with a good change discussion template ensures that your change forms are clear, concise and valid.
 A good template enhances completeness and consistency, which makes locating, reviewing, and implementing a change form easier.

 - When this checkbox is marked, the change form displays a field (with your label) on the change's Attributes tab; this is used for auxiliary change information.

 - This value is displayed to label the secondary discussion field based on how it's used.
 Depending on the change, you may want to label the field as Rework instructions or Production impact.

 - When the change form is first created, the change form's secondary discussion field is automatically loaded with this text value, which the user can then edit.

 - Reviewing groups—

 Identify the groups that must approve this type of change form.
-This list is copied to a new change form, and can be further modified on each change form.
+When a new change form is created, the Reviewing groups list is copied to that change form.